Xylem Inc.: History

 In 1901, Per Alfred Stenberg established a foundry in the small town of Emmaboda in southern Sweden.
 One of the main products was molds for the glass industry.
 Per Alfred transferred ownership of the company to his sons.
 In 1922, Hilding Flygt set up a pump and fan sales company in Stockholm.
 Through a newspaper advertisement the two companies are brought into contact with one another in 1929, and led to the Stenberg brothers beginning to produce Flygt pumps in Emmaboda.

 Sixten Englesson, chief engineer, invented the first submersible drainage pump in 1947 and the first submersible sewage pump in 1956.
 In 1968, the Stenberg family sold the company to ITT Corporation.
 During the 1970s, the product range was expanded with mixers and other products.

 Goulds Water Technology

 Goulds Water Technology is an American manufacturer of water pumps.
-Incorporated in the 19th century, Goulds Water is now a brand of Xylem Inc.
+Incorporated in the 19th century, Goulds Water is a brand of Xylem Inc.